webonyx/graphql-php/docs/type-system/enum-types.md

 of allowed values.

-In **graphql-php** enum type is an instance of `GraphQL\Type\Definition\EnumType` (or one of it subclasses) which accepts configuration array in constructor:
+In **graphql-php** enum type is an instance of `GraphQL\Type\Definition\EnumType` which accepts configuration array in constructor:

 ```php
 use GraphQL\Type\Definition\EnumType;